pearpages/my-blog-v1/_drafts/unit-testing-node.markdown

 * We can nest as many *describe* functions as we need.
 * We can use *it.skip* for writing pending tests.
 * We can run only one describe or only one it with *only*
-* mocha run all test files in the same folder
+* mocha run all test files in the same folder, by default *test* folder
 * mocha can also watch for changes in the directory

 ```javascript